robin113x/WebSec/Subdomain.md

-# ASN : ASNs will give us IP Addresses of owned servers
-These IPs will lead to more apex domains, websites, & services.
+# ASN : ASNs will give us IP Addresses of owned servers ,These IPs will lead to more apex domains, websites, & services.
 ```
 0.HURRICAN       : https://bgp.he.net/
 1.ASNLookup      :